ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### QRCode generation on Linux

-The `ActiveLogin.Authentication.BankId.AspNetCore.QRCoder` package has a dependency on package [libgdiplus](https://github.com/mono/libgdiplus) on Linux.
+The `ActiveLogin.Authentication.BankId.QRCoder` package has a dependency on package [libgdiplus](https://github.com/mono/libgdiplus) on Linux.

 If you are using Active Login with BankID QR-Codes on either WSL (Windows Subsystem for Linux) or in a Linux Docker Container your OS must have this package installed.